 Legal Translations of European Contracts

 Unlike the rather aligned contract law of the United States (UCC, Restatement of Contract Law, etc.), Europe does not have a single law of contracts.
 Instead, every Member State has its own code (or in some cases codes) that govern this area of law.
 Thus, a contract will be adjudicated differently in Germany than it would in France – making the issue of where to file suit for breach of contract a major component to any litigation.
-There’s also the issue of foreign language translation, although such codes as the German Civil Code does have an English language translation available on the Federal Ministry of Justice’s website.
+There’s also the issue of translating English legal documents to the languages of the EU member states, although such codes as the German Civil Code does have an English language translation available on the Federal Ministry of Justice’s website.

 Despite these differences, several ‘European’ generalizations can be made.
 The starting point for European contract law is generally the Principles of European Contract Law, a treatise prepared by the Commission on European Contract Law and the closest equivalent to the US Restatement.
 What is interesting is that this treatise does provide a basic comparison between the principles of contract law in Europe and the US.
 For example, under US contract law, a party who makes an offer can typically revoke the offer at any time.
 In Europe, however, the offeror typically must keep the offer open for a ‘reasonable’ period of time.

 To get a clearer picture of these differences, and how they may effect the entering into of an international contract, we will look at several basic provisions:

 A gratuitous promise is a promise to do something or to give something without receiving anything in exchange.
 In the US, a court will generally not enforce a gratuitous promise unless there is a specific, legally recognized basis for enforcement (such as consideration or reliance).
 In other words, in order for an agreement to be enforceable there needs to be consideration for the promise, known as the requirement for exchange or the ‘bargain theory of consideration’.